GitauHarrison/notes/oop_python.md

 AttributeError: 'Parent' object has no attribute '__salary'
 ```

 Notice that we can easily access the public members of the `Parent` class.
 But the private member `__salary` (with double preceding underscores), we get the error `AttributeError: 'Parent' object has no attribute '__salary'`.
+This is so despite knowing that this variable can be accessed only within the `Parent` class.

 ### Accessing Private Variables

 How can we access a private variable?
+We will look at three ways:

 - [Using public methods](#using-public-methods)
 - [Name mangling](#name-mangling)